 The CV must show details of your full professional artistic career and education (if applicable) to date.
+You can also include your education and any academic or amateur experience, but we will only be looking at your professional experience to make our decision.

 A CV should not be submitted in place of the 10 pieces of physical evidence, as those are still required.